matrix-org/rust-synapse-compress-state/README.md

 ## Building difficulties

-Building the `openssl-sys` crate requires OpenSSL development tools to be installed, and building on Linux will also require `pkg-config`
+Building the `openssl-sys` dependency crate requires OpenSSL development tools to be installed, and building on Linux will also require `pkg-config`

 This can be done on Ubuntu  with: `$ apt-get install libssl-dev pkg-config`